Preparing for the School Year

 Wayfair signs are posted throughout the school.

-How Pius X Communications with Families
+How Pius X Communicates with Families

 Pius X strives for efficient and effective communication with parents using a variety of methods: